 All kinds of dianthus thrive in light, fast-draining soil.
 Carnations, sweet William, and cottage pinks need fairly rich soil.
 Rock garden or alpine types require a gritty growing medium, with added lime if soil is acid.
 Avoid overwatering.
 Sow seeds of annual kinds in flats or directly in the garden.
 Propagate perennial kinds by cuttings made from tips of growing shoots, by division or layering, or from seed.
 Carnation and sweet William are subject to rust and fusarium wilt.

-From Europe.
+Perennial, from Europe.
 Neat, ground-hugging, foot-wide mat of blue-gray foliage.
 Stems 6–10 in. high bear small, typically pink to rose, single blossoms (less than an inch across) that are very fragrant.
 Bloom season lasts from spring to fall if plants are deadheaded regularly.
-Effective as ground cover or edging or in rock garden.
+Effective as a groundcover or edging or in a rock garden.

 Cool-season cabbage relative.
 Leaves and leafstalks are edible, but the edible part most commonly asso...

 These remain mild even after they ripen and change color.
 The group includes the big stuffing and sala...

 Husky, rather coarse plant with velvety green leaves and spectacular gaudy flowers; native from Mexico...